-- Magnesium citrate, 200 - 400 mg daily, for symptoms of kidney stones.
+- Magnesium citrate, 200 to 400 mg daily, for symptoms of kidney stones.
 In sensitive people, magnesium can cause loose stools or a drop in blood pressure.

-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 tablespoon of oil 1 - 2 times daily, to help decrease inflammation and promote general health.
-Cold water fish, such as salmon or halibut, are good sources.
-Fish oil supplements can increase the effects of certain blood thinning medications.
+- Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 tablespoon of oil 1 to 2 times daily, to help reduce inflammation and promote general health.
+Cold-water fish, such as salmon or halibut, are good sources.
+Fish oil supplements can increase the effects of certain blood-thinning medications.

 - N-acetyl cysteine, 200 mg daily, for antioxidant effects.

-Herbs are generally a safe way to strengthen and tone the body's systems.
+Herbs are a way to strengthen and tone the body's systems.
 As with any therapy, you should work with your health care provider to diagnose your problem before starting treatment.
 You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.
 Always tell your health care provider about any herbal therapies you may be using, as certain herbs can interfere with conventional medications.

-- Green tea (Camellia sinensis) standardized extract, 250 - 500 mg daily, for antioxidant and immune effects.
-Use caffeine free products.
+- Green tea (Camellia sinensis) standardized extract, 250 to 500 mg daily, for antioxidant and immune effects.
+Use caffeine-free products.
 You may also prepare teas from the leaf of this herb.

-- Milk thistle (Silybum marianum) seed standardized extract, 80 - 160 mg 2 - 3 times daily, for detoxification support.
-There is some concern about people with sensitivity to ragweed or a history of hormone related cancers taking milk thistle.
+- Milk thistle (Silybum marianum) seed standardized extract, 80 to 160 mg, 2 to 3 times daily, for detoxification support.
+There is some concern about people with sensitivity to ragweed or a history of hormone-related cancers taking milk thistle.
 Since milk thistle works on the liver, it can potentially interact with a variety of medications.
 Speak with your physician.

 Some of the most common remedies used for kidney stones are listed below.
-Usually, the dose is 3 - 5 pellets of a 12X to 30C remedy every 1 - 4 hours until your symptoms get better.
+Usually, the dose is 3 to 5 pellets of a 12X to 30C remedy every 1 to 4 hours until your symptoms get better.